PadsterH2012/ac-project1/README.md

 AC-Project1 is a robust Flask-based web application for user management.
 It provides essential functionality for user authentication, registration, and data retrieval, all within a clean and intuitive interface.

 ## Features
-- User registration with username and password
+- User registration with username, email, and password
 - Secure user login and session management
+- OAuth login support for Google and Facebook
 - User dashboard for logged-in users
 - User logout functionality
 - User data retrieval API endpoint